testing-library/eslint-plugin-testing-library/README.md

 In v4 this plugin introduced a new feature called "Aggressive Reporting", which intends to detect Testing Library utils usages even if they don't come directly from a Testing Library package (i.e. [using a custom utility file to re-export everything from Testing Library](https://testing-library.com/docs/react-testing-library/setup/#custom-render)).
 You can [read more about this feature here](docs/migrating-to-v4-guide.md#aggressive-reporting).

-If you are looking to restricting this feature, please refer to the [Shared Settings section](#shared-settings) to do so.
-It's not possible to switch this mechanism entirely off yet, but there will be a new option in the Shared Settings in the future to be able to achieve this.
+If you are looking to restricting or switching off this feature, please refer to the [Shared Settings section](#shared-settings) to do so.

 ## Shared Settings

 There are some configuration options available that will be shared across all the plugin rules.
 This is achieved using [ESLint Shared Settings](https://eslint.org/docs/user-guide/configuring/configuration-files#adding-shared-settings).
-These Shared Settings are meant to be used if you need to restrict the Aggressive Reporting, which is an out of the box advanced feature to lint Testing Library usages in a simpler way for most of the users. **So please before configuring any of these settings**, read more about [the advantages of `eslint-plugin-testing-library` Aggressive Reporting mechanism](docs/migrating-to-v4-guide.md#aggressive-reporting), and [how it's affected by these settings](docs/migrating-to-v4-guide.md#shared-settings).
+These Shared Settings are meant to be used if you need to restrict or switch off the Aggressive Reporting, which is an out of the box advanced feature to lint Testing Library usages in a simpler way for most of the users. **So please before configuring any of these settings**, read more about [the advantages of `eslint-plugin-testing-library` Aggressive Reporting feature](docs/migrating-to-v4-guide.md#aggressive-reporting), and [how it's affected by these settings](docs/migrating-to-v4-guide.md#shared-settings).

 If you are sure about configuring the settings, these are the options available:

 ### `testing-library/utils-module`

-The name of your custom utility file from where you re-export everything from Testing Library package.
+The name of your custom utility file from where you re-export everything from Testing Library package, or `"off"` to switch related Aggressive Reporting mechanism off.
+Relates to [Aggressive Imports Reporting](docs/migrating-to-v4-guide.md#imports).

 ```json
 // .eslintrc